 The Medline’s value comes from the quality of its essential components: the frame, the wheels, and the ball bearings.
 Everything feels surprisingly smooth and predictable, and the in-built brakes help the walker come to a stop quickly, but without feeling too sharp.
 Overall, it’s a quality product, even if it lacks some of the features of premium models.

 Despite the minimalist approach, Stander provides height adjustment between 32 and 38 inches and equips the walker with a handy organization pouch, great for things like pens, notepads, medication, and TV remotes.

-Stander offers a lifetime commitment on the EZ Fold-N-Go and promises that its products are built to last a lifetime.
-User can get replacement parts for practically every component, including wheels, ski glides, pouch, hand grips, and sock covers.
+Stander offers a lifetime commitment for the EZ Fold-N-Go and promises that its products are built to last a lifetime.
+Users can get replacement parts for practically every component, including wheels, ski glides, pouch, hand grips, and sock covers.
 And the walker has one of the highest user weight ratings of any on the market: an enormous 400 pounds, making it suitable for both seniors and bariatric patients too.

 The simplicity of the EZ Fold-N-Go is what makes it sturdy and durable.
 With fewer moving parts, Stander can invest in ensuring that every element of the walker is able to withstand the rigors of daily use and remain safe.
 This product, therefore, is for larger seniors who want something reliable for the long term.

 Like the company’s regular walker, the Premium comes with an aluminum frame, a soft, spongy seat, and a storage compartment for all your belongings.
 Being the premium version, however, it also comes with a range of additional features that you don’t find on the standard model.